Spongeorge/GraphLanguageModels/README.md

+## Fork by timkolber to implement custom changes to inspect GLMs using Patchscopes.

 # Graph Language Models
 This repository contains the code for the paper "[Graph Language Models](https://arxiv.org/abs/2401.07105)".
 Please feel free to send us an email (<a href="mailto:plenz@cl.uni-heidelberg.de">plenz@cl.uni-heidelberg.de</a>) if you have any questions, comments or feedback.